Spectral Properties of Elementwise-Transformed Spiked Matrices: Introduction

 \end{lemma} A phase transition occurs precisely at $\gamma^{1/4}$: above $\gamma^{1/4}$, the ``supercritical" case, singular vectors of $Y_n$ contain information about the corresponding singular vectors of $X_n$.
 Below $\gamma^{1/4}$, the ``subcritical" case, singular vectors of $Y_n$ are asymptotically orthogonal to the signal.

-\begin{remark} We note that \cite{BGN12} assumes the singular vectors of $X_n$ are Haar-distributed to ensure convergence to zero of expressions such as $v_i(X_n)^\top(n^{-1} Z_n^\top Z_n - z)^{-1}v_i(X_n) - m_\gamma(z)$, where $m_\gamma(z)$ is the Stieltjes transform of the limiting spectral distribution of $n^{-1} Z_n^\top Z_n$.
-In our setting, as $Z_n$ has i.i.d.\ elements, this assumption is unnecessary: convergence to zero follows from Theorem 1 of \cite{BMP07} or the isotropic local Marchenko-Pastur law, Theorem 2.4 of \cite{Bloe}. \end{remark}
+\begin{remark} We note that \cite{BGN12} assumes the singular vectors of $X_n$ are Haar-distributed to ensure convergence to zero of expressions such as $v_i(X_n)^\top(n^{-1} Z_n^\top Z_n - z)^{-1}v_i(X_n) - m_\gamma(z)$, where $m_\gamma(z)$ is the Stieltjes transform of the LSD of $n^{-1} Z_n^\top Z_n$.
+In our setting, as $Z_n$ has i.i.d.\ elements, this assumption is unnecessary: convergence to zero follows from Theorem 1 of \cite{BMP07} or the isotropic local Marchenko--Pastur law, Theorem 2.4 of \cite{Bloe}. \end{remark}

 \begin{remark} The assumption that non-zero singular values are distinct is for convenience.
 More generally,